Pratt's Stats Frequently Asked Questions (FAQs)

 |Total Liabilities PPA||The sum of all the seller's liabilities assumed by the buyer.|

-Q: What is the legend for Pratt's Stats other data?
+Q: What is the legend for Pratt's Stats transaction and other data?

 All dollar figures are in whole numbers, not thousands or millions